evpobr/libsndwave/README.md

 * `CMAKE_INSTALL_PREFIX` - build install location, the same as `--prefix` option of `configure` script

- Useful libsndfile options:
+ Useful libsndwave options:

 * `BUILD_SHARED_LIBS` - build shared library (DLL under Windows) when `ON`, build static library othervise.
 This option is `OFF` by default.
-* `BUILD_PROGRAMS` - build libsndfile's utilities from `programs/` directory,
+* `BUILD_PROGRAMS` - build libsndwave's utilities from `programs/` directory,
   `ON` by default.
 * `BUILD_EXAMPLES` - build examples, `ON` by default.
 * `BUILD_TESTING` - build tests.
 Then you can run tests with `ctest` command,